benblack769/sysHW3/readme.md

 At first, I considered an interface which was completely abstracted from the cache, and held no information about the cache.
 While this would be very generalizable, I did not like the fact that I would have to create a duplicate hash table, so I instead made the interface in "replacement.h".

-This interface has an abstract data that the user inputs (user_id_t), that is associated with the policy information.
-The idea is that when the policy decides to delete a value, it returns markers that the cache understands, so that it can then delete the values.
+This interface has an abstract data that the user inputs (user_id_t), that the policy keeps track of in association with the policy data.
+The idea is that when the policy decides to delete a value, it returns markers that the cache understands, so that it can in turn delete the values.
 In my hash table cache, I used pointers to the keys I was storing in my cache.
+This is safe because I know that the string arrays never move, and the pointers given to the policy will never be dereferenced by the policy.

 On the cache side, the cache keeps track of a bit of abstract data that the policy returns, and interacts with the policy using this bit of data.
 In the LRU, this is a pointer to a link in the bidirectional linked list that forms the LRU.

-If I were to make FILO, I would have a simple queue, and p_info_t would be a pointer to the location of the queue of the item.
+If I were to make FILO, I would have a simple queue, and p_info_t would be a pointer to the location  of the item in the queue.

-I were to make Evict Largest, I would have p_info_t be a pointer to the location in the heap I use to keep track of the largest.
+I were to make Evict Largest, I would have p_info_t be a pointer to the location in the heap I use to keep track of the largest item.

 It was abstract enough that I could directly test LRU without dealing with any cache at all (using markers of integers, rather than string pointers).